thomasjungblut/go-sstables/README.md

 You can frequently find those in embedded databases as well, notable examples are [RocksDB](https://github.com/facebook/rocksdb) or [LevelDB](https://github.com/google/leveldb).

+There is an example embedded database as part of this library, you can find it in the simpledb folder - please don't use it for any production workload.

 While plain `[]byte` are at the core of this library, there are wrappers and bindings for protobuf to enable more convenient serialization.

 ## Installation